Want the perfect workout program?Take Quiz

 To begin, start seated on the floor with knees bent and feet flat on the ground.
 Engage your core and retract your shoulder blades, keeping your head in line with your spine.
 Slowly raise your feet off of the floor and extend your legs out straight, essentially making your body into a 45-degree angle at the torso.
 Your arms can extend forward as well, reaching toward your toes or even staying close into your body if that is more comfortable.
 Hold this position for time, working your way up slowly if you are a beginner to the V-sit.
 Once your goal time is reached, bring your feet back to the floor.
 Repeat as desired.
 The biggest thing to remember with the V-sit is to not let your shoulders round as your feet and legs extend off of the floor!
 Keep a neutral spine and strong core, and breathe throughout the duration of your hold.
 This movement can be modified by keeping your knees bent as you raise your feet off of the floor – as you get stronger, you can work on extending both legs at the same time, or one at a time.

-Begin by laying flat on your back, with arms extended straight up and knees and hips bent to 90-degree angles.
+To perform the dead bug exercise, begin by laying flat on your back, with arms extended straight up and knees and hips bent to 90-degree angles.
 From here, engage the core and pay attention to the natural curve of your spine, keeping it neutral throughout the exercise.
 Now comes the part where it will challenge your coordination a bit!
 While keeping your left arm extended straight overhead and your right leg steady in place, slowly bring your right arm to the ground behind your head – keeping the arm straight – while simultaneously lowering your left leg down to the ground so your heel taps the floor (with leg fully extended).
 From here, bring both your arm and leg back to the starting position, while holding the opposites steady.
 Your inhales happen as you extend, while the exhales happen as you return to the starting position.
 Once you’ve done a rep with one arm/leg, repeat on the opposite sides for another rep. Move slowly and with control, and you’ll definitely feel the lower part of your abdomen firing!
 If you need to modify this movement, don’t take your arm and/or leg all the way down to the floor; instead, stop halfway, or at whatever point is necessary in order to maintain proper form and technique.

 Start by laying flat on the floor, facing up toward the ceiling.
 With feet together, bring both legs up off of the floor toward the ceiling, with toes pointed.
 Arms can either be placed by your sides, or your hands can be behind your head with fingers gently interlaced, so as to not pull your head toward your chest.
 From here, take a deep breath and engage the core, then slowly exhale as you lower both legs to the ground.
 Your lower back will want to arch up off of the floor at this point – don’t let it!
 If you need to decrease your range of motion, then do that, so as to not have your back arch as you lower your legs.
 Inhale slowly as you bring your legs back up, ensuring that you don’t lose core engagement as you return to the starting position.

-This movement can be performed in multiple ways – such as from a Captains chair – but we’ll discuss how to do it hanging from a pullup bar!
+This movement, which is an excellent abdominis rectus exercise, can be performed in multiple ways – such as from a Captains chair – but we’ll discuss how to do it hanging from a pullup bar!
 Once you have progressed to hanging unsuspended from a bar, you can incorporate hanging leg raises into your routine.
 This movement involves bringing the knees up as high as possible to your chest.
 To begin, place hands about shoulder-width apart on a pullup bar.
 With legs hanging, retract the shoulder blades and engage the core.
 With feet together, take a deep breath and exhale as you slowly raise your knees up as high as you can, without swinging.
 Pause at the top of the movement, then inhale as you slowly bring your legs back down, really engaging the stabilizing muscles of the core.
 This can be made harder by keeping the legs extended and doing a straight leg raise, as you build strength and stability within the core!

 Start this exercise on your hands and knees, on a floor mat if desired.
 With core engaged and shoulders retracted, extend your legs out straight so your weight is on your toes and on your hands (with shoulders in line with wrists), in a pushup position.
 From here, flex at the hip and bring your right knee in toward your chest, then quickly bring it back to an extended position while simultaneously bringing your left knee in to your chest.
 As you brace your core, alternate leg positions quickly, driving your knees forward with each repetition.
 This can be modified by either going faster or slower, depending on core strength, hip range of motion, and desired cardio level.